-Planning is underway to build a $20 million cutting-edge hydrogen fuel-cell production plant in Springfield City, which is expected to generate $30m annual revenue to the local economy.
+A $20 million cutting-edge hydrogen fuel-cell production plant is now part of the green vision for Springfield City, which is expected to generate $30m annual revenue to the local economy.

 SCG Chairman, Maha Sinnathamby said land had been set aside in Springfield City’s 40-hectare Vicinity business park for the plant, which was due to be completed in early 2022, with production planned to start later that year – generating another 50 new jobs and apprenticeships.